Overview

 Copy your App ID and API Key from the OneSignal dashboard

 Don’t see an API Key?
-Follow our Keys & IDs guide to create one.
+Make sure you selected the WordPress option above.
+Then follow our Keys & IDs guide to create one.

 1